 “We use a tiny bit, which I can’t tell you,” she told Entertainment Weekly.
 “You’ll have to wait and see.
 As far as the deeper mythology is concerned, we grab at anything we can get.
 As [teleplay writer] Jack Thorne would say, it’s like we’ve done a PhD in the mythology of these books.”

-The casting for this show is already ridiculously good.
+The casting for His Dark Materials is ridiculously good.
 Dafne Keen will play Lyra, a brave and independent girl who embarks on an epic journey.
 The young actress found her breakout role in Logan, universally praised for her performance as the mutant Laura Kinney.

-James McAvoy and Ruth Wilson (Luthor) have been cast as Lord Asriel and Mrs. Coulter, respectively, two of the most important characters in the series.
+James McAvoy and Ruth Wilson (Luthor) co-star as Lord Asriel and Mrs. Coulter, respectively, two of the most important characters in the series.
 The Wire actor Clarke Peters also joined the cast, playing the Master of Jordan College, the aging Oxford academic who adopted Lyra at a young age.

 His Dark Materials creative team

 The producers have assembled an all-star creative team, headed up by playwright and screenwriter Jack Thorne.
 His career began with gritty British dramas like Skins before moving to Hollywood projects in recent years.
 If you’re into YA fantasy, you probably know him from Harry Potter and the Cursed Child.
 This made him an obvious choice for His Dark Materials but also cast some doubt among fans.
 While the theatrical production of The Cursed Child is a massive commercial success, his script earned criticism in Harry Potter fandom.
 But if you’re worried about His Dark Materials, it’s worth remembering that he’s adapting directly from the books, rather than introducing a wholly new story.